swiftlang/swift-subprocess/Sources/Subprocess/Documentation.docc/Subprocess.md

 write to standard input, stream standard output and standard error, and signal or tear down the process.

-There are three independent parameters for the input, output, and errors, so a single call can mix collecting and streaming.
+There are three independent parameters for input, output, and errors, so a single call can mix collecting and streaming.
 Input, output, and errors conform to ``InputProtocol``, ``OutputProtocol``, or ``ErrorOutputProtocol``, respectively.